a4z/sbbdep/README.txt

  through having a static storage sbbdep is very fast in querying these information.

  currently query for package/packages and file/packages in both directions are implemented.

  For query/generate information sbbdep itself is not a must requirement, the sqlite3 db can be used with other programming languages or sql query tool like the sqlite3 cli or sqliteman.
  A description of the database can be found in README_db.txt.

+ for additional information run ./sbbdep --help

 building sbbdep: